Buying Guides

 Is the quiz only for diapers?

 Yes.
 The quiz recommends a diaper style and starter kit based on the wearer's age, absorbency needs, and how you plan to wash.
-For merino wool, the wool guide is the right starting point — it's a shorter read than the quiz would be.
+For merino wool, the wool overview is the right starting point — it's a shorter read than the quiz would be.

 How long does each guide take to read?